welder qualification test

 • Filler metal/Electrode

-Welding Procedure Specification: All the welding parameters viz. welding current, voltage, base metal, filler/electrode, etc. shall be in accordance with the qualified welding procedure specification.
+Welding Procedure Specification: All welding parameters viz. welding current, voltage, base metal, filler/electrode, etc. shall be in accordance with the qualified welding procedure specification.

 Welding Process: For each welding process a welder has to be qualified separately.
 Suppose a welder qualifies for SMAW then he shall be employed only for SMAW welding.
 In case if our requirement is MIG welding then the same welder will have to weld a different test coupon by MIG welding process then only he can be allowed for MIG welding.